SunLightStudio2022/NOJGame/Werewolfkills/README.txt

 The game code technology is written by students independently, and does not involve decompilation and copyright issues If you are interested and have a good command of English, you can send your translated game code like SunLightStudio2022@outlook.com
 Thanks to the use, we'll continue to improve the main .cpp to make the code easier to read, and we'll bring more simple games written by students.
+The game is written in DevC++, you can directly open the dev file, compile and run, the author uses devC+++5.11 gcc 4.9-64bit Realems to compile the file size is 1.960280418396 MiB